google/knative-gcp/docs/install/authentication-mechanisms-gcp.md

 1. ***Resources are not READY, due to WorkloadIdentityReconcileFailed***

    This error only exists when you use default scenario for Workload Identity.
-   You can find detail failure reason by:
+   You can find detailed failure message by:
    ```shell
    kubectl describe resource-name resource-instance-name -n resource-instance-namespace
    ```
    ***To solve this issue***, you can:
    * Make sure the `workloadIdentityMapping` under `default-auth-config` in `ConfigMap` `config-gcp-auth` is correct (a correct Kubernetes Service Account paired with a correct Google Cloud Service Account).
-   * If the reason related on permission like this:
+   * If the `Condition` `Ready` has permission related error message like this:
      ```shell
      type: Ready
      status: "False"